-Exercise is creative expression & other things I've learned from running
+Exercise as creative expression (and other things running taught me)

 Most creating hinges on trusting your instincts, and to trust your gut you first must learn to listen to it.